Key Takeaways:

 The software tracks your energy usage through an online tool.

-Once you input last year's utility bills, you get a usually startling look at your actual energy spending, providing a benchmark for future usage.
+Once you input last year's utility bills, you usually get a startling look at your actual energy spending, which provides a benchmark for future usage.

 Whenever possible, buy energy-saving electronics, office equipment, and appliances to reduce energy loss.